• Skip to primary navigation

 Git Show Example

-If you run the Git show command with out commit anything.
+If you run Git show command without committing anything.
 Then you can get the below response:

 Let us divide the output of the git show command into two parts.
-Out of those If you observe the green marked output of the git show and git log command are similar but we have also seen some red marked area which shows other information too.
+If you observe, the green-marked output of the git show and git log command are similar, but we have also seen some red marked area that shows other information too.

-This red marked part of Git is called the diff.
+This red-marked part of Git is called the diff.
 I know you might be wondering what it is and how it works, but don’t worry!
-We have cover that in detail in our Git Diff tutorial.
-For now, let me just give you a brief overview of what it does.
+We have covered that in detail in our Git Diff tutorial.
+Let me just give you a brief overview of what it does.
 The diff function essentially tells you what changed between your most recent commit (the one currently pointed to by HEAD) and the one before it.
 You can see that Git has marked a/software.txt and b/software.tx in the first line to denote two specific states of your file software txt.

 git show b75619639bec49f858321e84313017eb113a8ce1